 You can write your own agreement using our online services:

 - The Family Resolution Centre at MyLaw BC can help you make parenting and child support arrangements.
 You can get free help from a professional mediator to resolve any disagreements.

 - Our Write your own separation agreement guide can help you make a separation agreement without going to court.

 Get legal help

 You should each get legal advice before you sign an agreement you write yourselves.
-This is especially important during COVID-19, which has had a big effect on property values and incomes.
+This is especially important now because COVID-19 has affected property values and incomes.

 If you can't afford a lawyer, you can get legal help in other ways, including: